St Fagans: Description

-The village is home to St Fagans National History Museum (formerly called the Welsh Folk Museum and the Museum of Welsh Life) which includes St Fagans Castle and gardens.
+The village is home to St Fagans National Museum of History (formerly called the Welsh Folk Museum and the Museum of Welsh Life) which includes St Fagans Castle and gardens.
 St Mary's Church in the village dates from the 12th century, with an 18th-century tower.
 St Fagans Old Rectory is another important Grade II* listed building nearby.

 St Fagans is home to St Fagans Cricket Club.

 In 2017 construction started on a new Cardiff suburb of 7,000 houses, named Plasdwr, on countryside between St Fagans, Fairwater and Radyr.